kg4ydw/noacli/Readme.md

 # settings editor dialog #
-All shell settings can be adjusted in a graphical settings edit window that includes tool tips with default values and documentation for each setting.
+All shell settings can be adjusted in a graphical settings edit window that includes tooltips with default values and documentation for each setting.
 Numbers mentioned in this document are all settings and can be changed.
 An attempt has been made to make every major parameter including timeouts and otherwise hard coded values editable settings.